Toritok/GyroApp/README.md

 # gyroapp

-A simple App with Flutter and Bloc to track your posture over an earable.
+A simple App with Flutter and Bloc architecture to track your posture over an earable.

 ![picture](starting_homescreen.jpeg)